Immunohistochemistry - tissues

 In addition to the human cell lines, the mouse cell line NIH 3T3 is also stained.
 This is only done for the antibodies corresponding to genes where the mouse and human genes are orthologues.

 Besides the HPA antibodies, the cells are also stained with reference markers in order to facilitate the annotation of the subcellular distribution of the protein targeted by the HPA antibody.
-The following probes/organelles are used as references; (i) DAPI for the nucleus, (ii) anti-tubulin antibody as internal control and marker of microtubules, and (iii) calreticulin for the endoplasmic reticulum (ER).
+The following probes/organelles are used as references; (i) DAPI for the nucleus, (ii) anti-tubulin antibody as internal control and marker of microtubules, and (iii) anti-calreticulin or anti-KDEL for the endoplasmic reticulum (ER).

 In order to provide an interpretation of the staining patterns, all images of immunofluorescently stained cell lines are manually annotated.
 For each cell line and antibody the intensity and subcellular location of the staining is described.
 The staining intensity is classified as negative, weak, moderate or strong based on the laser power and detector gain settings used for image acquisition in combination with the visual appearance of the image.
-The subcellular location is further combined with parameters describing the staining characteristics (i.e. smooth, granular, speckled, fibrous, dotty or clusters).
+The subcellular location is further combined with parameters describing the staining characteristics (e.g. smooth, granular, speckled or fibrous).

 Knowledge-based annotation of subcellular location aims to provide an interpretation of the subcellular location of a protein in three human cell lines.
 The conflation of immunofluorescence data from two or more antibodies directed towards the same protein and a review of available protein/gene characterization data, allows for a knowledge-based interpretation of the subcellular location.